X-Men: 1990s

 In October 1991, Marvel revised the entire lineup of X-Men comic book titles, centered on the launch of a second X-Men series, simply titled X-Men.
 Initially written by Claremont and illustrated by Jim Lee, the first issue of this series is the highest selling comic book issue in history, selling more than eight million copies.
 Retailers pre-ordered over 8.1 million copies of issue #1, generating and selling nearly $7 million (though retailers probably sold closer to 3 million copies), making it, according to Guinness Book of World Records, the best-selling comic book of all time.
 Guinness presented honors to Claremont at the 2010 San Diego Comic-Con.

 With the return of Xavier and the original X-Men to the team, the roster was split into two strike forces: Cyclops's "Blue Team" (chronicled in X-Men) and Storm's "Gold Team" (in The Uncanny X-Men).
 A new character, Bishop, a soldier from another dystopian future, soon joined the Gold Team.

 Internal friction soon split the X-books' creative teams.
 In a controversial move, X-Men editor Bob Harras sided with Lee (and Uncanny X-Men artist Whilce Portacio) over Claremont in a dispute over plotting.
 Claremont left after only three issues of X-Men, ending his 16-year run as X-Men writer.
 At the time of his departure, he was the longest-running author of the series.
 Marvel replaced Claremont briefly with John Byrne, who scripted both books for a few issues.
 Byrne was then replaced by Fabian Nicieza and Scott Lobdell, who would take over the majority of writing duties for the X-Men until Lee's own departure months later when he and several other popular artists (including former X-title artists Liefeld, Portacio, and Marc Silvestri) would leave Marvel to form Image Comics.
-Jim Lee's X-Men designs would be the basis for much of the X-Men animated series and action figure line as well as several Capcom video games.
+Jim Lee's designs would be the basis for much of X-Men: The Animated Series.